-Times Interest Earned Ratio is also known as interest coverage ratio and it can be defined as a metric used for the purpose of calculating the ability of an organization is paying off all its short term and long term debt obligations and it is calculated by dividing the company’s EBIT (or earnings before interest and taxes) by the interest expense.
+Times Interest Earned Ratio is also known as interest coverage ratio and it can be defined as a metric used for the purpose of calculating the ability of an organization is paying off all its short-term and long-term debt obligations it is calculated by dividing the company’s EBIT (or earnings before interest and taxes) by the interest expense.

 The formula used for calculating is as follows:

 EBIT stands for the earnings before interest and taxes which is the measure of the profit of the company after taking into consideration all the types of expenses and income that arise during the period except the expenses pertaining to the interest and the taxes.
 It can be calculated by adding the interest expenses and the tax expenses to the net income of the company.

 Interest expense is the amount of expense pertaining to the interest that arises in the company when it raises the finances through the means of the debt or the capital leases.
 The number of Interest expenses can be found in the statement of income of the company.

 Times Interest Earned Ratio is the ratio between EBIT and interest expense.
 TIE is a type of solvency ratio that is used for determining the ability of an enterprise in taking care of its debt obligations.
 TIE is a very important and useful metric for users since it enables them to determine the solvency status of an organization

 Examples of Times Interest Earned Ratio (With Excel Template)

 Let’s take an example to understand the calculation in a better manner.